eudoxia0/cmacro/README.md

 ## Anaphoric if

 This stores the result of the condition in the variable `it`.
+See [Anaphora](http://common-lisp.net/project/anaphora/) for a collection of similar anaphoric macros.

 ```c
 macro aif {